This project was in 5C07 until January 2023; it is now in 5B06. As it is within 200 feet of the boundary, 5C may opt to request party status.

 ---|---|---|---|---|---|

-ZC | 23-?? | Voluntary Design Review for height, parking, loading zone | none yet | no action yet | no action yet |
+PSC | not yet submitted | public space and roadway improvements as part of the development | none yet | no action yet | no action yet |

 The Project

-The building plans currently call for five floors plus penthouse of 70 1- and 2-bedroom homes on the south side of the parcel, with a two-floor plus cellar church sanctuary space on the north side of the parcel.
+The building plans call for five floors plus penthouse of 70 1- and 2-bedroom homes on the south side of the parcel, with a two-floor plus cellar church sanctuary space on the north side of the parcel.

 Project History